newrelic/demo-catalog/tutorials/1_provision_a_resource/README.md

 | type          | is the type of resource to be provisioned       |
 | size          | specifies the specific ec2 size you want provisioned |

-Do note that these are the fields only for creating a resource in AWS.
-There are slightly different fields for each cloud providers compute instances.
+Do note that these are the fields for creating a EC2 resource in AWS.
+There are slightly different fields for each resource type and cloud provider.

 ## Provisioning the single resource
 To run this deployment and provision a single resource you can execute this command: